knpuniversity/php-beginner-series/knpu/episode3/limiting-results.rst

         return $pets;
     }

-When we refresh, only 3 pets!
+When we refresh now, only 3 pets!
 Hey, that's one more little MySQL trick.
 But ``get_pets()`` is kind of broken now - it *always* returns only 3 results.
 So our contact page says that we only have 3 pets.
 That's not true!